onedr0p/cluster-template/README.md

 :round_pushpin: Here we will create a personal and a Flux GPG key.
 Using SOPS with GnuPG allows us to encrypt and decrypt secrets.

-1. Create a Personal GPG Key, password protected, and export the fingerprint
+1. Create a Personal GPG Key, password protected, and export the fingerprint.
+It's **strongly encouraged** to back up this key somewhere safe so you don't lose it.

 ```sh
 export GPG_TTY=$(tty)